sts10/tidy/readme.markdown

 -   `tidy -AA -I -o new_list.txt inputted_word_list.txt` Adding `-AA` prints some information about the created list to the terminal.

--   `tidy -l -o new_list.txt -r bad_words.txt inputted_word_list.txt` Similar to above, but ensures that none of the words in the bad_words.txt file make it on to the final list that is printed to new_list.txt.
+-   `tidy -l -o new_list.txt -r profane_words.txt inputted_word_list.txt` Similar to above, but ensures that none of the words in the profane_words.txt file make it on to the final list that is printed to new_list.txt.
 The reject list is case sensitive, so you may want to run it through tidy using the -l flag before using it.
-(You can find [a list of bad words here](https://code.google.com/archive/p/badwordslist/downloads).)
+(You can find [a list of profane words here](https://code.google.com/archive/p/badwordslist/downloads).)

 -   `tidy -l -o new_list.txt -a approved_words.txt inputted_word_list.txt` Similar to above, but ensures that only words in the approved_words.txt file make it on to the final list that is printed to new_list.txt.
 The approved list is case sensitive.
 (On Mac and some Linux distributions, `/usr/share/dict/words` should contain a list of words for spellcheck purposes.)